 - Lower Your Taxes by Investing in a Traditional IRA.

-As for my experience with cutting cable, I have found that there is actually some pretty good content on the local channels.
+As for my experience with cutting cable to save money.
+I have found that there is actually some pretty good content on the local channels.
 I have been able to watch CBS, FOX, and ABC to keep up to date on the local news, and there are actually some great new series to watch weekly.
 Stations like METV, LAFF and GRIT TV have added to the selection.
 It’s been a long time since I have watched WKRP in Cincinnati, Hogans Hero’s, and Tool Time.
 In addition, I now supplement free TV by streaming VUDU, Netflix and Amazon Prime.
-At the end of the day, getting uncomfortable with my cable cutting decision has been well worth it.
+At the end of the day, getting uncomfortable with my cable cutting decision to save money has been well worth it.

 Have you cut the cable cord?
 Comment below.